miklevin/MikeLev.in/index.md

 name is my website and it reads the same upside down.
 I've replaced WordPress and all the rest of that nonsense with a single text-file and chop it to pages with [YAMLchop](https://github.com/miklevin/yamlchop).
-I hit on some fundamental truths about the web and SEO that I think are going to be important in the future, and I'm trying to get them out there.
+I hit on some fundamental truths about the web, journaling and SEO that I think are going to be important in the future, and I'm trying to get them out there.

 ### Getting Into The AI Zone